 Click here to complete the application for admission online.

 2. Submit Official High School (Secondary School) Transcript

-There will be a cost to the student for the service charged by WES.
-Exemptions to this policy may be granted if you have completed an Associate, Bachelor, or Doctoral degree that has been evaluated through an approved evaluation service or from an institution in the United States.
+Exemptions to this policy may be granted if you have completed an Associate, Bachelor or Doctoral degree that has been evaluated through an approved evaluation service or from an institution in the United States.